 Have someone accompany you to oncology appointments for support and clarification of the proposed plan of care.

 Incorporate the palliative care team to help you control your symptoms so that you can have a better quality of life.
 Proper symptom management will help you stay on your treatment plan.
 Palliative care doesn’t mean you are giving up.
-In some clinical trials, patients who received palliative care lived longer than those who didn’t receive it.

 Maintain daily routines and continue to partake in activities you enjoy as much as possible.
-If needed, seek out supportive services such as counselors, social workers and support groups.Download Checklist
+If needed, seek out supportive services such as counselors, social workers, and support groups.Download Checklist